Gernby/raspberry-pilot/automation-discussion.md

 ```
 ## Future plans

 See `changevalue.sh` for a working Proof of Concept of the backend script written in bash.
 A final version is currently being developed in Python.
+Additionally, there are millions of combinations of settings in kegman.json.
+If we develop a way to automatically adjust certain settings in kegman.json once every minute (for example), I'm going to need a button that stops the automatic updates if the system lands on a good setting.